Introduction to OCaml

 3.4 = 4.2;; (* errors, = only works on ints with the Core library in use *)

 • Why this apparent ugliness?
-Pay a price here but reap rewards later of having the right notion of =.
+Pay a price here but reap rewards later of never having the wrong notion of =.

 Simple Structured Data Types: Option and Result